Imperfect competition: Monopolistic competition

-How much consumers know about alternative cost information (search costs) is another measure of level differentiation.
-Consumers will not easily switch from a fixed seller unless they are informed of another seller who is more in line with their price expectations.
-Lower search costs can help low-priced sellers increase their market share.
-The reason for lower level differentiation may be the lower cost of search, which will lead to lower profits for the company.
-In addition, when customers have different preferences for goods, other sources of supply are unknown to customers, and transportation costs are too high, the possibility of switching is small.

 Enterprises entering the monopolistic competition market may realize profit increase or loss in the short term, but will realize normal profit in the long run.
-Because if the price of the enterprise is high enough to offset the fixed cost above the marginal cost, it will attract the enterprise to enter the market to obtain more profits.
-Once the enterprise enters the market, it will occupy more market share by lowering the product price until the profit reaches 0.
-If the firm prices above marginal cost but below fixed cost, the firm loses money and some firms exit.
-These companies that no longer compete for market share allow those that remain to regain market share and survive.
+If the price of the enterprise is high enough to offset the fixed cost above the marginal cost, it will attract the enterprise to enter the market to obtain more profits.
+Once the enterprise enters the market, it will occupy more market share by lowering the product price until economic profit reaches 0.

 Furthermore, each firm shares a small percentage of the total monopolistic market and hence, has limited control over the prevailing market price.
 Thus, each firms' demand curve (unlike perfect competition) is downward sloping, rather than flat.
-Additionally, cross-price elasticities of demand are large (but not infinite).
-Production costs are above what may be achieved by perfectly competitive firms, but society benefits from the product differentiation.
-If the number of enterprises in monopolistic competition industry increases and the degree of product differentiation is weakened, then the enterprise is closer to pure competition.
 The main difference between monopoly competition and perfect competition lies in the paradox of excess capacity and price exceeding marginal cost.